dhkim0225/CarND-Advanced_Lane_Line_Detection/README.md

 ![alt text][image2]

 Its' process is in `getCombined()` function.
-The getCombined function receives the gray image and the s_channel of the image and return binary image.
+The getCombined function receives the gray image && s_channel, b_channel, l_channel of the image and return binary image.

 I created an appropriate binary image using the s-channel of hls and sobel by x-direction.
-A binary image, sxbinary, was created by placing a sobel image in a gray image and a sobelx image with threshold values of 20 and 100, respectively.
+A binary image, sxbinary, was created by placing a sobel image in a gray image and a sobelx image with threshold values of 40 and 100, respectively.
-Also, I created the s_binary by setting the threshold value to 100 and 255fh using the input s_channel.
+Also, I created the s_binary by setting the threshold value to 200 and 255fh using the input s_channel.
+                    l_binary by setting the threshold value to 220 and 255fh using the input s_channel. b_binary by setting the threshold value to 0 and 5fh using the input s_channel.

 Return the combined binary created by s_binary and sxbinary in the getCombined function.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.